biolink/biolink-model/docs/index.md

     * [variant to population association➞has total](variant_to_population_association_has_total.md) - number all populations that carry a particular allele, aka allele number
  * [has zygosity](has_zygosity.md)
  * [id](id.md) - A unique identifier for a thing.
 Must be either a CURIE shorthand for a URI or a complete URI
+    * [agent➞id](agent_id.md) - Different classes of agents have distinct preferred identifiers.
+For publishers, use the ISBN publisher code.
+For editors, authors and  individual providers, use the individual's ORCID if available; Otherwise, a ScopusID, ResearchID or Google Scholar ID ('GSID') may be used if the author ORCID is unknown.
+Institutional agents could be identified by an International Standard Name Identifier ('ISNI') code.
     * [pairwise interaction association➞id](pairwise_interaction_association_id.md) - identifier for the interaction.
 This may come from an interaction database such as IMEX.
+    * [publication➞id](publication_id.md) - Different kinds of publication subtypes will have different preferred identifiers (curies when feasible).
+Precedence of identifiers for scientific articles is as follows: PMID if available; DOI if not; actual alternate CURIE otherwise.
+Enclosing publications (i.e. referenced by 'published in' node property) such as books and journals, should have industry-standard identifier such as from ISBN and ISSN.
+       * [book➞id](book_id.md) - Books should have industry-standard identifier such as from ISBN.
+       * [serial➞id](serial_id.md) - Serials (journals) should have industry-standard identifier such as from ISSN.
     * [sequence variant➞id](sequence_variant_id.md)
  * [iri](iri.md) - An IRI for the node.
 This is determined by the id using expansion rules.
+ * [iso abbreviation](iso_abbreviation.md) - Standard abbreviation for periodicals in the International Organization for Standardization (ISO) 4 system See https://www.issn.org/services/online-services/access-to-the-ltwa/.
+If the 'published in' property is set, then the iso abbreviation pertains to the broader publication context (the journal) within which the given publication node is embedded, not the publication itself.
+    * [article➞iso abbreviation](article_iso_abbreviation.md) - Optional value, if used locally as a convenience, is set to the iso abbreviation of the 'published in' parent.
+ * [issue](issue.md) - issue of a newspaper, a scientific journal or magazine for reference purpose
+ * [keywords](keywords.md) - keywords tagging a publication
  * [latitude](latitude.md) - latitude
  * [license](license.md)
  * [longitude](longitude.md) - longitude
  * [macromolecular machine➞name](macromolecular_machine_name.md) - genes are typically designated by a short symbol and a full name.
 We map the symbol to the default display name and use an additional slot for full name
+ * [mesh terms](mesh_terms.md) - mesh terms tagging a publication
  * [name](name.md) - A human-readable name for a thing
+    * [agent➞name](agent_name.md) - it is recommended that an author's 'name' property be formatted as "surname, firstname initial."
     * [macromolecular machine➞name](macromolecular_machine_name.md) - genes are typically designated by a short symbol and a full name.
 We map the symbol to the default display name and use an additional slot for full name
+    * [publication➞name](publication_name.md) - the 'title' of the publication is generally recorded in the 'name' property (inherited from NamedThing) The field name 'title' is now also tagged as an acceptable alias for the node property 'name' (just in case).
  * [node property](node_property.md) - A grouping for any property that holds between a node and a value
+    * [abstract](abstract.md) - summary of a publication
+    * [address](address.md) - the particulars of the place where someone or an organization is situated.
+For now, this slot is a simple text "blob" containing all relevant details of the given location for fitness of purpose.
+For the moment, this "address" can include other contact details such as email and phone number(?).
+    * [affiliation](affiliation.md) - a professional relationship between one provider (often a person) within another provider (often an organization).
+Target provider identity should be specified by a CURIE.
+Providers may have multiple affiliations.
     * [aggregate statistic](aggregate_statistic.md)
        * [has count](has_count.md) - number of things with a particular property
           * [variant to population association➞has count](variant_to_population_association_has_count.md) - number in object population that carry a particular allele, aka allele count